keyboardpartner/MIDI-Scancontroller/README.md

 ### PlatformIO

 Just download the ZIP (dropdown menu in green **<> Code** button above) and unpack on your harddisk (or clone project if you installed *Git*).
 Open this folder in VScode/PlatformIO.
 There are some environments provided for different MCU speeds and to flash an OptiBoot bootloader with USBasp stick.
-With bootloader installed, use the *[env:ATmega328P_20MHz]* environment.
+With bootloader installed, use the *[env:ATmega328P_20MHz]* environment to upload the firmware to your ATmega328(P).

 ### Arduino IDE